Quick Summary:

 Note Re: Low Thresholds of Detection for this Report

-- This report — similar to some of the other reports we are publishing this month — references different “low thresholds of detection” for some of the metals we are testing for (different than some of the reports we have shared previously).
+- This report — similar to some of the other reports we are publishing this month — references different “low thresholds of detection” for some of the metals we are testing for (different than some reports we have shared previously).

 - If you look back through the history of laboratory testing Lead Safe Mama, LLC has been coordinating (of foods and supplements) since we began this initiative in March 2024, the low thresholds of detection have varied across this time period.